Are you fire safe in the home?

 Fire and Rescue NSW recommend this simple safety checklist to assist in keeping your home fire safe.

-Installing an adequate number of suitable smoke alarms and testing them regularly is the first step in your
+- Install an adequate number of suitable smoke alarms and test them regularly.

-Having a written escape plan in case of fire and practicing it regularly.
+- Have a written escape plan in case of fire and practice it regularly.